ajaymah/React-Interview-Questions-Answers/README.md

 >Frontend and backend developers to work independently

+> [!NOTE]
-*_When to use CSR*_
+>*_When to use CSR*_
--Building highly interactive applications that require real-time updates, such as social media platforms, dashboards.
+>-Building highly interactive applications that require real-time updates, such as social media platforms, dashboards.
--Requiring a single-page application (SPA) architecture for a superb user experience without page reloads.
+>-Requiring a single-page application (SPA) architecture for a superb user experience without page reloads.

 ***Server-Side Rendering (SSR)***